Microsoft Education: Share OneDrive Files In Canvas

 -

 Important: Files added through Microsoft Education are copies, not live links.
-Updating your original OneDrive file will not update the Canvas version.
+Changes made to the original OneDrive file will not be reflected in Canvas.

 Save the Page

-Confirm the content displays properly in the editor, then select Save to publish it to your course.
+Confirm the content displays correctly in the editor, then select Save to publish it to your course.

 Adjust the Embed Size (Optional)

-Locate the code for the inserted file.
-Adjust the width and height values (numbers only) to your desired size.
-For example, change "width: 1150px; height: 850px" to "width: 700px; height: 500px".
+Locate the code for the inserted file and adjust the width and height values to your preferred size.
+For example, change width: 1150px; height: 850px to width: 700px; height: 500px.

 Frequently Asked Questions